 Publishing Historical Records

-Produced under modern, rigorous documentary editing standards, Commission-sponsored documentary projects make important materials from all periods of American history more accessible and understandable today and for the future.
+The Commission supports collaborative projects that publish digital editions of historical records.
+Commission-sponsored documentary edition projects make important primary source materials from all periods of American history more accessible and understandable.